nuxeo/nuxeo-compatible-one/deliverables/nuxeo-requirements.md

 The target is to be able to have a theoretical infinite scale storage for Nuxeo repository meta-data.

-This task is significantly more complex that simply addressing Binaries storage since we need to be able to :
+This task is significantly more complex that simply addressing Binaries storage since we need to be able to:

  - manage transactions